rishabhnk/Machine_Learning/README.md

    **Review the Basics** - I reviewed the classification algorithms and organized my github a little

 ### Day 25: Februray 2nd 2019:
-   **Basics and Clustering** - Today, I reviewed the rest of the classificaiton algorithms and also the evaluation metrics for regression and classification and updated my github.
+   **Basics and Clustering** - Today, I reviewed the rest of the classificaiiton algorithms and also the evaluation metrics for regression and classification and updated my github.
 Then I learned more about k-means clustering (theory and code)